 A term used to describe the day-to-day costs of running Council services and income deriving from those services.
-It also includes however charges for the repayment of debt, including interest, and may include direct financing of capital expenditure.
+However, it also includes charges for the repayment of debt, including interest, and may include direct financing of capital expenditure.